source-academy/general/instructor/README.md

 # Resources for instructors

 The instructors in the Source Academy community might find the following resources useful.
+In addition, the NUS instructor team provides instructor material including homework assessments, exams of previous years with solutions, and weekly classroom exercises.
+Email [sourceacademy@comp.nus.edu.sg](mailto:sourceacademy@comp.nus.edu.sg) to get access to these resources.

 ## Student resources